Caring for and cleaning your solid gold earrings

 Pure gold or 24 karat gold is much too soft to be used in jewellery so it is usually alloyed with other base metals altering its properties to make it stronger.

-These metals alloyed with gold can react with oxygen, chemicals and moisture and in rare circumstances, tarnish your solid gold jewellery.
+These metals alloyed with gold may react with oxygen, chemicals and moisture which can tarnish your solid gold jewellery.

 This can happen if you leave your earrings in 24/7 and shower, exercise or swim with them in.